 Both male and female cats can have anal gland disease, which is the infection of anal glands and the glands fail to expel fluid properly.
-Build up of fluid causes swelling of the glands and its hurts a lot when the cat passes hard stool.
+The build-up of fluid causes swelling of the glands and its hurts a lot when the cat passes a hard stool.

 What Should Be The Appropriate Amount Of Fiber In Cat Diet?

 Dietary fibers are extremely very essential for your feline friend to stay active, healthy and fit.
 It is recommended to have 3.6 percent of the fiber in the cat’s normal diet.
 Most of the cat food contains 1.5 to 3.6% of fibers.
 According to the National Research Council, high fiber cat food can safely contain up to 12% of fiber.

 Well, with so many benefits of fiber rich cat food, there are some disadvantages too.
 I should not name it as disadvantage.
 These are actually the problems that are associated with a high fiber cat diet.
 But they are not big problems; they can be neglected if your cat is having more benefits from fiber diet.

 The first one is, cat foods that contain high fiber content are somewhat tasteless.
 You can say that your feline will not like the taste of the food if she is a picky eater.
 Like my obese cat Jenny, she never likes to eat a high fiber diet because of unappealing taste.
 But maybe your cat likes the taste of fiber food.
 It all depends upon the liking of your fur ball.
 In short, if your kitty is a picky eater, then you have to have a very tough time feeding her.

 Besides this, your fur balls have frequent urge to poop.
 The reason behind this is, fiber diet have increased the bulk of waste product in her intestine that is the reason she visits her litter pot frequently.
 This could be cumbersome for lazy cats who don’t want to move from their rest zone.